 Treatments for sciatica

-If you are diagnosed with sciatica, your physician may suggest a regimen of NSAIDs (nonsteroidal anti-inflammatory drugs) to manage the pain; you can buy these in drugstores, or your physician may prescribe you a stronger medication.
+If you are diagnosed with sciatic nerve compression, your physician may suggest a course of NSAIDs (nonsteroidal anti-inflammatory drugs) to manage the pain; you can buy these in drugstores, or your physician may prescribe you a stronger medication.
 He or she may also refer you to a physical therapist, who can help you increase your range of motion and teach you how to move in ways that minimize pain.
 Steroid medication can also be injected near the sciatic nerve to reduce inflammation around the nerve.
 Additionally, treatments like stretching, regular exercise, hot and cold therapy, posture adjustment and weight loss are often involved in sciatica treatment.

 If you’ve tried different combinations of conservative treatments, and nothing has provided lasting pain relief, surgery may be an option.
 Laser Spine Institute offers minimally invasive spine surgery as a safer and effective alternative to traditional open back procedures.^ Contact us today to learn more about how our procedures can address sciatica.
 To find out if you may be a candidate, ask to receive a free MRI review.*